Analytic, Differentiable and Measurable Diagonalizations in Symmetric Lie Algebras: Main Results

 \subsection{Continuous Functions}

 We start with a natural way to make the diagonalization unique.
-Indeed, a basic fact about Weyl group actions is that they admit a Weyl chamber which intersects every $W$-orbit, and every $K$-orbit\footnote{We always consider the adjoint action of $K$ on $\mf p$, an so we will often shorten $\Ad_K(x)$ to $Kx$.}, in exactly one point, see Lemma~\ref{lemma:triple-bijection}.
+Indeed, a basic fact about Weyl group actions is that they admit a Weyl chamber which intersects every $W$-orbit, and every $K$-orbit\footnote{We always consider the adjoint action of $K$ on $\mf p$, and so we will often shorten $\Ad_K(x)$ to $Kx$.}, in exactly one point, see Lemma~\ref{lemma:triple-bijection}.
 We denote by $\pi:\mf p\to\mf p/ K$ and $\pi_{\mf a}:\mf a\to\mf a/ W$ the respective quotient maps.
 They are continuous and open.
 Consider the following diagram\footnote{Here $\hookrightarrow$ denotes an injection and $\twoheadrightarrow$ denotes a surjection.
-By $\iota$ we denote the inclusion.}.
+By $\iota$ we denote the inclusion, which we will often suppress from the notation.
+In particular we often write $\pi$ instead of $\pi_{\mf a}$.}.

 The maps $\psi(x)=Wx$ and $\phi(Wx)=Kx$ are the unique maps which make the diagram commute.
 Furthermore one can show that $\psi$ and $\phi$ are in fact isometries, where the quotients $\mf a/ W$ and $\mf p/ K$ are endowed with their quotient metric.
 This is shown in Lemma~\ref{lemma:triple-isometry}.
 This crucially uses that all $K$-orbits in $\mf p$ intersect $\mf a$ orthogonally.
 These facts already suffice to prove some interesting results: